Eric Hosmer Player Props: Cubs vs. Reds

 Reds Pitching Rankings (2022)

-- Reds pitchers combined to give up 213 total home runs at a clip of 1.3 per game (second-most in baseball).
+- Reds pitchers combined to surrender 213 total home runs at a clip of 1.3 per game (second-most in the league).

-- Overton makes his first start of the season for the Reds.
+- Cessa will start for the Reds, his first of the season.

-- In his last appearance on Friday, Sept.
-30, the 29-year-old right-hander, came out of the bullpen and went 5 1/3 scoreless innings against the Chicago Cubs.
+- In his last appearance on Tuesday, Oct.
+4, the 30-year-old righty started the game and went five innings against the Chicago Cubs.

 © 2023 Data Skrive.
 All rights reserved.